Polar Bear Counting & Writing Mats for Preschoolers

 Now, counting involves memorizing numbers in the correct order.
 Many preschoolers can count to five, some up to 10, and a few can count to 20 or higher, but they must match their counting abilities with their one-to-one correspondence skills.

-One-to-one correspondence is the ability to match objects to the correct number.
-This means that children need to understand that they need to say “one” when they count one object, “two” when they count two objects, and so forth.
+One-to-one correspondence refers to the ability to match objects with the correct number.
+This means that children need to understand that they should say “one” when counting one object, “two” when counting two objects, and so forth.

-When both skills, counting and one-to-one correspondence, work together, children have a better opportunity to develop those essential skills to set up a strong foundation for more complex mathematical operations in the future.
-Now, there is also an opportunity to tie these skills with writing.
+When both skills, counting and one-to-one correspondence, work together, children have a better opportunity to develop the essential skills needed to establish a strong foundation for more complex mathematical operations in the future.
+Additionally, there is an opportunity to connect these skills to writing.
 Children can trace the numbers in this case, and those with more advanced skills can copy the words next to them.
-That way, they can practice their writing abilities as well.
+That way, they can also practice their writing skills.

 Polar Bear Counting & Writing Mats